NK model: Prototypical example: plasmid fitness

-The NK model generalizes this by allowing arbitrary finite K, N, as well as allowing arbitrary definition of adjacency of genes (the genes do not not necessarily lie on a circle or a line segment).
+The NK model generalizes this by allowing arbitrary finite K, N, as well as allowing arbitrary definition of adjacency of genes (the genes do not necessarily lie on a circle or a line segment).

 Mathematical definition

 The NK model defines a combinatorial phase space, consisting of every string (chosen from a given alphabet) of length $N$.
 For each string in this search space, a scalar value (called the fitness) is defined.
 If a distance metric is defined between strings, the resulting structure is a landscape.

 Fitness values are defined according to the specific incarnation of the model, but the key feature of the NK model is that the fitness of a given string $S$ is the sum of contributions from each locus $f_i(S)$ in the string:

 and the contribution from each locus in general depends on its state and the state of $K$ other loci,:

 where $k_{ij}$ is the index of the $j$th neighbor of locus $i$.

 Hence, the fitness function $f_i$ is a mapping between strings of length K + 1 and scalars, which Weinberger's later work calls "fitness contributions".
 Such fitness contributions are often chosen randomly from some specified probability distribution.